guettli/programming-guidelines/README.rst

 Avoid to get a `Nerd https://en.wikipedia.org/wiki/Nerd`

 Here some hints:

+* Nerds like complaining.
+This book can help: "Rethinking Positive Thinking: Inside the New Science of Motivation" by Gabriele Oettingen.
+The method is called WOOP.
-* I like `Nonviolent Communication <https://en.wikipedia.org/wiki/Nonviolent_Communication#Four_components>`_ (In short, use this sequence: Facts, feelings, needs, request)
+* Nerds like to think at their problems first. `Nonviolent Communication <https://en.wikipedia.org/wiki/Nonviolent_Communication#Four_components>`_ can help.
 * Meet with "normal" people.
 With "normal" I mean people who do not do IT stuff.
+* Raise a family.
 * Do sport
 * Relax
-* Do not complain.
-Do something if you can.
-If you can't, then talk to friends.
-If they can't help, then cry and then seek new adventures.

 Avoid stress
 ............